MAPSuio/UPC-H14/ssnw/problem.md

 - Input field 1/2: numbers read from stdin

 ## Input
-Input consists of two space separated integers.
+Input consists of two space separated numbers.

 ## Output
 Your program should output the key as received from the server.